shanyuhai123/vuepress-plugin-auto-sidebar/packages/vuepress-docs-gh-pages/docs/README.md

 ### 1. Simple Navbar

-In the new version, we have extended `vuepress cli` to help you quickly generate a simple navigation bar:
+We have extended `vuepress cli` to help you quickly generate a simple navigation bar, [how to use it](/features/plugin-options.html#nav).

 ```bash
 vuepress nav docs